min2ha/ukwa-site/content/target/12857/index.en.md

   "subject": null
 }

-# Duncan of Jordanstone College of Art & Design: Studio Jamming: Artists' Collaborations in Scotland

 <p>Duncan of Jordanstone College of Art &amp; Design in Dundee.
 “Studio Jamming: Artists' Collaborations in Scotland” is showing as part of Generation, this summer's major, nation-wide exhibition programme showcasing some of the best and most significant art to have emerged from Scotland over a period of 25 years.
 Part of the Glasgow 2014 Culture Programme.</p>